mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

 On a quarterly basis, CCDA documents with Care Plan information were imported to test patients in live WebChart EHR systems.
-In all cases the Care Plan information was present when viewing the patients' charts.
+CCDA documents with Care Plan information were imported for 4 test patients separate from the test patients used in Measures 24 and 25.
+4 CCDA documents were uploaded each quarter for a total of 16 documents.
+All 16 were successful.

 #### Discussion

-Currently no clients are set up to receive Care Plan CCDA documents as part of their workflow.
+As expected, all manual testing was successful.
+Currently, no clients are set up to receive Care Plan CCDA documents as part of their workflow.
+Whether any live clients will receive CCDA Care Plan documents as a live part of their workflow is not certain, so expanded manual live testing will be implemented in 2024.

 ### Measure 27: Create CCDA Documents with Security Tags